machingclee/machingclee.github.io/static/media/189-aws-fargate.a75e4772.md

 - Target group acts like a forward proxy, we just need HTTP (without SSL):

   [![](/assets/tech/189/image-22.png)](/assets/tech/189/image-22.png)

-  Later we will point to 9090 of the instance running our tasks.

 - Make sure we have created a route for health-check, in my case I use `/test` which simply responses `{"success": true}`.